Programs - 2023

 Only because you’re older doesn’t mean you can’t take part in things you used to get a kick out of.
 Case in point: I still go to Indie rock concerts in all sorts of City clubs about a dozen times a year.
 I have no qualms about that whatsoever.
 Few people pay much attention to having a geezer in their midst, hopping and singing along.
 There’s a fair amount of aging boomers still feeling and acting the same way.
 Besides, if you have Mick Jagger (79) hopping and prancing and going crazy on stage — people go nuts and pay big money.
 Do what feels right, pay attention to what stirs your heart, be good to yourself and others, and enjoy.

-ASK - Allow Someone's Kindness - Susan Travis Jan 27, 2023 Click here to open, click to close
+ASK - Allow Someone's Kindness - Susan Travis Jan 27, 2023 Click to open, click to close

 The goal of the workshop that Susan led today was to have us brainstorm together to find ways to reframe how we look at "asking" so that we can make asking more possible to do and help us feel more comfortable in the process.